sdonglab/molextract/README.md

 ```
 First notice how the data itself has very obvious start / end "tags".
 Namely the data starts
 with `++    Orbital specifications:` and ends with `--`.
-These are then percisely our RegExs
+These are then precisely our RegExs
 we define for our Rule, see the `TRIGGER` and `END` variables.

 The `feed` method will only execute when a line matches `TRIGGER`.
 Once we
-are executing this code we can iteratre through each line following the `TRIGGER` until we
+are executing this code we can iterate through each line following the `TRIGGER` until we
 reach `END`.
 This is encapsulated in `for line in self`.
 At this point we know exactly at which
 point in the file we are in and we can proceed to do what we want.
 In our case we want some
-specific number so we write some standard python string maniuplation code.
+specific number so we write some standard python string manipulation code.

 The `clear` method is a mechanism to allow the re-use of Rule between multiple files as there
 may be some state that needs to be reset.
-Understandiing this mechanism is ancillary to the core
+Understanding this mechanism is ancillary to the core
-conept of Rules in `molextract`.
+concept of Rules in `molextract`.

 This was a simple rule. `molextract` allows us to nest rules so we can build complex rules that
 describe an entire module or an entire calculation.
 See `examples/excited_state.py` and try to